Skip the can of refrigerated biscuits! You can make flaky layers all on your own with this easy recipe for flaky buttermilk biscuits.

 To speed up the process, I use my food processor, one of my three top time-saving gadgets.
 You can use a pastry blender, two knives held together, or a fork, but the food processor makes biscuits happen in less than half the time.

-If you have six children, I recommend making a double batch.
+If you have six children, I recommend using a food processor.
+And making a double batch.

 I have always thought that the trick to giving these biscuits their flaky layers was the fact that you sift the flour twice.
 However, Amy says that her trick is the folding.
 So, I’m not sure.
 Maybe it’s both.